-Solar energy is advertised by many as a clean energy source in terms of being both sustainable and renewable with zero emissions...This is questionable however solar energy systems do offer many benefits proportional to scale including low maintenance.
+Solar energy is advertised by many as a clean energy source in terms of being both sustainable and renewable with zero emissions.

 Solar panels generate direct current (dc) electricity by converting energy from sun light which penetrates planet Earth's atmosphere.